theupshift/chrdev/posts/2019-08-29-Preferred-way-of-defining-flags-in-bash.md

 tags: post
 ---

-This is the easiest way I [found](https://jonalmeida.com/posts/2013/05/26/different-ways-to-implement-flags-in-bash/) of defining flags to set variables in a bash scripts.
+This is the easiest way I [found](https://jonalmeida.com/posts/2013/05/26/different-ways-to-implement-flags-in-bash/) of defining flags to set variables in a bash script.

 let's call this file `flags.sh`: